Recourse Debt Meaning

 Some of the disadvantages of recourse debt are as follows:

-- Borrower’s Personal Income Garnishment: Under this type of debt, if borrower default on the loan then lender can claim on the personal income of the borrower such as wages, commission, bonuses, pension benefit, bank deposits, etc.
+- Borrower’s Personal Income Garnishment: Under this type of debt, if borrower defaults on the loan then lender can claim on the personal income of the borrower such as wages, commission, bonuses, pension benefit, bank deposits, etc.

 - Low-Interest Rate: Lender charge low-interest rate for recourse debt as compared to the non-recourse as this more security to the lender in case borrower default on the loan payment.